 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But there’s another treatment for depression that’s free and available to everyone: exercise.
-It will also lower your blood pressure, improve your cholesterol profile, help control blood sugar, and reduce your risk of heart disease, diabetes and common cancers.
-And, of course, help you achieve or maintain a healthy weight.
+“Not only can exercise help ease depression, but it can also lower your blood pressure, improve your cholesterol profile, help control blood sugar and reduce your risk for heart disease, diabetes and common cancers,” says integrative medicine physician Irina Todorov, MD.
+And of course, exercise can make it possible to achieve or maintain a healthy weight.

 Physical activity, along with food choices and stress levels, can profoundly affect mood and reduce your risks of anxiety and depression.
 Here are five reasons why exercise can put you in better spirits.

 It’s a sad fact, but according to the CDC data released in 2019, 4.7% of adults age 18 or older have regular feelings of depression.
 High-stress lifestyles tend to be a major source of depression.